tuukkalai/ot-harjoitustyo/documentation/requirement_specification.md

 ## Purpose of the application

-With the application, user has the ability to log events in a diary.
+With the application, user has the ability to log events in a diary by adding entries.

 Multiple registered users can use the application, with their own logs in the journal.

 ## Users

-Application is planned to have a _regular user_ role.
-Later in the development process an _admin user_ can be added. _Admin user_ mentioned in the [Further development ideas](#further-development-ideas).
+Application is used with _regular user_ role.

-## User Interface wireframe
+## User Interface

 The application consists of following views.